WHAT we fund

 Illustrations by Sawsan Chalabi

-Central to our grant application cycle, from review to evaluation is a holistic approach of each organization’s strengths, challenges, and opportunities for transformation, based on multiple factors:
+Our grant application cycle, from review to evaluation is a holistic approach to each organization’s strengths, challenges, and opportunities for transformation, based on multiple factors:

-• Articulation of coalition’s shared vision for success
+- Articulation of a shared vision for success